APPLYING FOR FINANCIAL AID: QUALIFICATION

 St. Mark’s expects that all families will make reasonable sacrifices to finance the educations of their children.
-Financial aid is awarded on the basis of economic need as determined by the School and Student Services of Princeton, N.J.
+Financial aid is awarded on the basis of economic need as determined by the FACTS Grant & Aid Assessments Program.

-St. Mark’s uses the RFC from, along with other required information, to determine:
+St. Mark’s uses the FACTS Grant & Aid Assessment, along with other required information, to determine: